-- Press the N/X button or select the Back or Home icon to navigate to the Home screen.
+- 1. Press the N/X button or select the Back or Home icon to navigate to the Home screen.
 The "stopping communication" message appears briefly before the Home screen displays. - 2.
-Disconnect the Diagnostic Tool Data Cable from the vehicle. - Press and release the Power button.A confirmation screen displays. - 4.
-Press the Y/✓ button or select OK from the menu to turn the Diagnostic Tool off.
+Disconnect the Diagnostic Tool Data Cable from the vehicle. - Press and release the Power button.
+A confirmation screen displays. - Press the V/ button or select OK from the menu to turn the - Press the Y/✓ button or select OK from the menu to turn the Diagnostic Tool off.
 To continue operating, press the N/X button or select Cancel from the menu.

-3.2.3 Emergency Shutdown
+3.1.3 Emergency Shutdown